FAQs for Break Volunteers

 A: CHICKS breaks are completely free of charge to both children and volunteers.
 All food, activities and treats are paid for.
 Travel to and from our retreats for volunteers and children is not covered by CHICKS.
 You will be advised before the break of our collection and drop off points and be asked to arrange this as early as possible.

-A: You will receive a kit list as part of an information document attached in your booking confirmation email.
+A: You will receive a 'Volunteering on Break' Information Leaflet via email 4 weeks before you come on your break with us.
+This details what you need to bring and what to expect from your week with us.
 The main thing to pack is suitable clothing that you are comfortable in and happy to wear all day in all sorts of weather.
 Please also pack a swimming costume / trunks (no bikinis), waterproofs and practical shoes/ trainers.

 A: Yes, but you are not permitted to have your phone visible in front of the children for safeguarding reasons.
 There will be opportunities for you to have a break in your rooms or to move away from the group to use this, however please keep this to a minimum where possible.